psu-arts-arch-3/art-203/lesson-2/intro-to-html.md

 Hyper Text Markup Language \(HTML\) isn't really programing—in the same way that languages like Java or C are—because HTML doesn't deal with logic and interaction in any complex sense.
 But like those programming languages, it's important to remember that HTML is text—_only text._ Which means that every webpage you visit \(including this one\) is a pretty visual display created by text.

 While this course focuses on the overall design of web content, we will be doing one assignment involving a bit of HTML, and even applications like Wordpress allow you to edit some raw HTML, so it's very useful to learn the basics.
-If you're totally new to HTML and CSS, I recommend the fabulous [Interneting is Hard](https://www.gitbook.com/book/psu-arts-arch/dart-203/edit#) for further learning.
+If you're totally new to HTML and CSS, here is a great tutorial:

+#### [Interneting is Hard](https://www.gitbook.com/book/psu-arts-arch/dart-203/edit#) — a beginner's guide to HTML

 ### Syntax